 Skip to content

-In this unit, we will begin by exploring your own perceptions of what good facilitation is.
-We will bring together ideas from topics that you have studied in the past (e.g., theories of learning, learning design, design thinking) and combine them with online learning facilitation ideas (e.g., social, teaching & cognitive presence) to prepare you to design and facilitate student-centred learning experiences.
+In this unit, we will begin by exploring your own ideas of what makes facilitation effective.
+We’ll draw on familiar concepts from your past studies like theories of learning, learning design, and design thinking, and combine them with online facilitation approaches such as social, teaching, and cognitive presence.
+These ideas will help prepare you to design and lead student-centered learning experiences.

 Learning Activities